N02870941/mazes/pages/performance.md

   <i>Maze solved with DFS.</i>
 </p>

 Here we solve with depth-first search.
 It is a brute force approach where we go as deep as possible before turning around and trying new paths.
 It works, but it does not give us an optimal solution.
 Here we found the target by visiting 6574 squares with a path of length 5017.
-We visited 7% of the grid, but do not have am optimal solution or anything close.
+We visited 7% of the grid, but do not have an optimal solution or anything close.

 <p align="center">
   <img src="../assets/img//png/performance/maze-solution-breadth-first-search-599-89999.png"><br>